pauladam94/Lustre_Project/README.md

 - [x] better semantic tokens
 - [x] inlay hints of type
 - [ ] test inlay hint if the test pass or not
+- [ ] constant propagate draw for output of function

 ### Interpreter
 - [ ] hightlight by the lsp
 - [x] interpreter in the lsp
+- [ ] Untyped Value for faster interpretation

+### Graphical interface
+- [ ] basic grid support with slint
+- [ ] compilation of a program to a working grid application
+- [ ] modifiying the code of a block modify the whole code